appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ami.md

       :::caution Attention
       The application password is **only** available in system logs for the initial 24 hours.
 It's recommended that create a new admin user and delete the `appsmith@example.com user` immediately.
       :::

- c.
-If you are on a Business Edition:
-    * Sign up on [customer.appsmith.com](https://customer.appsmith.com/) and generate a trial license key.
-    * Enter your license key to activate the instance.

   <figure>
     <img src="/img/aws-system-log.png" style={{width: "100%", height: "auto"}} alt="Appsmith default credentials" />
     <figcaption align="center"><i>Appsmith default credentials</i></figcaption>
   </figure>

+13. If you are on a **Business Edition**:
+    * Sign up on [customer.appsmith.com](https://customer.appsmith.com/) and generate a trial license key.
+    * Enter your license key to activate the instance.

 ## Troubleshooting